john-cenzano-fong/db-ferret/README.rst

     python driver.py --user <user> --pw <password> --hostname <hostname> -d <database> --engine_type postgresql -p 5432 --ssl_mode True

+For snowflake you also need to reference a warehouse:

+    python runner.py --user <user> --pw <password> --hostname <hostname> -d <database> -e snowflake -w <warehouse>

 The following command line options are available to go beyond basic assumptions:

--e             The SQLAlchemy engine type, such as postgresql or redshift (default is redshift).
+-e             The SQLAlchemy engine type, such as snowflake, postgresql or redshift (default is redshift).
 -u             The database user used to login.
 For postgres, at least, any user normally will be able to crawl the database.
 -pw            Password to connect to the db with the specified user.
 Information is passed through to the db but not recorded.
 -hn            The hostname where the database is located.